SandraBotica/Project-3/writeup.md

 ### 1. The number of countries exporting/ producing coffee and at what volume?

 * Top 5 coffee exporters are Brazil, Vietnam, Columbia, Indonesia & India.
-Brazil exporting nearly twice the amount of coffee then all other countries. there were 55 countries in this dataset.
+Brazil exporting nearly twice the amount of coffee then all other countries.

+* There were 55 countries in this dataset.
 Most of these countries were small to medium scale exporters, indicating thatn this industry and the ICO have done well in facilitating farmers and local communities to produce and trade.

-Exports were impactedreduced after global events such as the Asian Financial crisis in 1997 and the Global Financial crisis in 2007.
+* Exports were impactedreduced after global events such as the Asian Financial crisis in 1997 and the Global Financial crisis in 2007.

-The impact of climatic events was also displayed in the data e.g. Brazil's exports reduced after 2014 high temperatures and drought.
+* The impact of climatic events was also displayed in the data e.g. Brazil's exports reduced after 2014 high temperatures and drought.

 ### 2.The number of countries buying/importing coffee and at what volume?

 * Top 5 coffee importers are USA, Germany, Italy, Japan & France.
 Each of these countries had a steady rise in imports, except for Japan who have experienced declining imports after 1997.

-Of the 35 countries in the dataset, 32 were European.
+* Of the 35 countries in the dataset, 32 were European.
 26 countries have inclining importing volumes over 1990-2019.

 ### 3. Have imports and exports risen over time?